pnp/powershell/documentation/Get-PnPDeletedTeam.md

 ## DESCRIPTION

-Allows to retrieve list of deleted Microsoft Teams teams
+Allows to retrieve a list of deleted Microsoft Teams teams

 ## EXAMPLES